0x80/isolate-package/README.md

 I am not aware of any code in the official Yarn repository for re-generating a lockfile, and I am reluctant to work on this feature based on user-land code.

-Personally, I do not think Yarn is very relevant anymore in 2023 and I recommend switching to PNPM.
+Personally, I do not think Yarn is very relevant anymore in 2023 and I personally recommend switching to PNPM.

 ### A Partial Workaround

-If you can not use a lockfile, because you depend on NPM or Yarn, a partial workaround would be to declare dependencies using exact versions in your package manifest.
+If you can not use a lockfile, because you depend on Yarn, a partial workaround would be to declare dependencies using exact versions in your package manifest.
 This doesn't prevent your dependencies-dependencies from installing newer versions, like a lockfile would, but at least you minimize the risk of things breaking.

 ## Different Package Managers